richtong/Roo-Code-Docs/docs/features/image-generation.md

 ## Using Image Generation

-1. In chat, ask Roo to generate an image and describe what you want (subject, style, lighting, composition).
+1. In chat, instruct Roo to generate an image and specify clear characteristics (subject, style, lighting, composition, aspect ratio).
 2. Confirm the action when prompted.
 Roo may ask you to choose a save path (for example: `images/sunset.png`).
 3. Roo generates the image and saves it.
 If you don't include an extension, the appropriate extension (.png or .jpg) is added based on the output format.
 4. See the image preview in the chat and locate the file in your workspace.

+### Example Prompts
+- Create an image of a friendly low-poly kangaroo mascot on a dark gradient background, 1024x1024 PNG.
+- Generate a watercolor illustration of a mountain lake at sunrise with light mist, soft lighting, pastel palette, 16:9 aspect ratio.
+- Example using GPT-5 mini: Generate an image of a retro terminal wallpaper with green phosphor glow and subtle scanlines, minimal noise, 3840x2160.

 ---